greenelab/lab-website-template/index.md

 {%
   include alert.html
   type="success"
+  content="26/09/2024: One paper has been accepted at Conference on Neural Information Processing Systems (NeurIPS) 2024.
+Congratulations to Liyun Zhu!"
+%}

+{%
+  include alert.html
+  type="success"
   content="05/09/2024: One paper has been accepted at ACML 2024 (26% acceptance rate).
-Congratulations to Qixiang Chen."
+Congratulations to Qixiang Chen!"
 %}